Stroke rehabilitation is an important part of recovery after stroke. Find out what's involved in stroke rehabilitation.

-- Alternative medicine treatments, such as massage, herbal therapy and acupuncture, are being evaluated.
+- Alternative medicine.
+Treatments such as massage, herbal therapy, acupuncture and oxygen therapy are being evaluated.

-It's common for stroke rehabilitation to start as soon 24 to 48 hours after your stroke, during your acute hospital stay.
-If your medical problems continue for longer, your doctors may wait to begin your rehabilitation.
+It's common for stroke rehabilitation to start as soon as 24 to 48 hours after your stroke, while you're in the hospital.

 The duration of your stroke rehabilitation depends on the severity of your stroke and related complications.
-Although some stroke survivors recover quickly, most need some form of stroke rehabilitation long term, possibly months or years after their stroke.
+Some stroke survivors recover quickly.
+But most need some form of long-term stroke rehabilitation, lasting possibly months or years after their stroke.

 Your stroke rehabilitation plan will change during your recovery as you relearn skills and your needs change.
 With ongoing practice, you can continue to make gains over time.

 You'll probably begin stroke rehabilitation while you're still in the hospital.
-Before you leave, you and your family will work with hospital social workers and your care team to determine the best rehabilitation setting depending on your needs, what insurance will cover, and what is most convenient for you and your family.
-These options include:
+Before you leave, you and your family will work with hospital social workers and your care team to determine the best rehabilitation setting.
+Factors to consider include your needs, what insurance will cover, and what is most convenient for you and your family.

 - Inpatient rehabilitation units.
 These facilities are either freestanding or part of a larger hospital or clinic.
-You may stay at the facility for several weeks as part of an intensive rehabilitation program.
+You may stay at the facility for up to two to three weeks as part of an intensive rehabilitation program.

 - Outpatient units.
 These facilities are often part of a hospital or clinic.
-You may spend several hours a day at the unit, but return home each night.
+You may spend a few hours at the facility a couple of days a week.

 - Skilled nursing facilities.
-The type of care available at a nursing facility — sometimes referred to as a nursing home — varies.
+The type of care available at a nursing facility varies.
 Some facilities specialize in rehabilitation, while others offer less-intense therapy options.